syncfusion-content/javascript-docs/js/PivotGrid/Relational-Connectivity.md

 {% endhighlight %}

+N> Here [`customObject`](/api/js/ejpivotgrid#members:customobject) is utilized to pass additional information between the client-end and the service-end.

 **Configuring web configuration file**

 You can expose services through the properties such as binding, contract, and address by using an endpoint.